These 12 Beautiful Covered Bridges In Kentucky Will Remind You Of A Simpler Time

 Here are 12 covered bridges in Kentucky to remind us of simpler times when bridges had charm and style:

-If only we could hear the stories these rustic, covered bridges in Kentucky have to tell, we’d probably be entertained for weeks.
+If only we could hear the stories these rustic, covered bridges in KY have to tell, we’d probably be entertained for weeks.
 These are the oldest still-standing bridges that we are aware of, but we’re hoping there are still more historic covered bridges to be found.
+One of the best ways to enjoy these iconic relics is by renting an RV and taking a covered bridge road trip.

 What is your favorite covered bridge in the Bluegrass State?
 Are there any covered bridges near you?
 Let us know in the comments.